SlotifyApp/api/api_docs/Apis/DefaultApi.md

 # **getAPITeamsMe**
 > List getAPITeamsMe()

-Get all teams for user by id passed by JWT
+Get all teams for current user.

 ### Parameters
 This endpoint does not need any parameter.